 The best way to get acquainted with the Motor City (or any city, for that matter) is on your own two feet.
 As long as you’re not visiting in the dead of winter, downtown Detroit is a perfectly walkable place.

-Along the way, you’ll spot some of Detroit’s most famous landmarks and architecture, such as the Hart Plaza, GM Renaissance Center, and the Guardian Building.
+Along the way, you’ll spot some of Detroit’s most famous landmarks and architecture, such as the Fisher Building and Fox Theater, the historic Motown Museum, and much more.
 Be sure to bring your camera along for this one!

 2. Detroit Institute of Arts

 While Detroit may be famous for its cars and music, there’s also a fantastic art scene here.
 Art lovers are in for a real treat when travelling to the D thanks to the city’s numerous museums, galleries, and street art.

 To begin your art adventure in the city, head to the Detroit Institute of Arts.
 This world-class museum is home to one of the largest art collections in the United States and features over 100 galleries in all.
 It’s definitely one of the top Detroit attractions and a must-visit.